By Gayle Vehar on | No Comments

 Now for the magic!
-In the main menu choose Layer>Create Clipping Mask (or use the Photoshop keyboard shortcut Ctrl/Cmd+Alt+G) and your image will be clipped right into the shape!
+In the main menu, choose Layer>Create Clipping Mask (or use the Photoshop keyboard shortcut Ctrl/Cmd+Alt+G), and your image will be clipped right into the shape!

-You will need to give it a name when saving and choose the file type.
-I save all my Photoshop grids as .PSD files.
-This file type as well as the .tif file type save the layers so that you can use them each time you open the file.
+You will need to give it a name when saving and then choose the file type.
+I save all my Photoshop grids as PSD files.
+The PSD file type and the TIFF file type will save your layers so you can use them each time you open the file.

-Just click below to download, and if you LOVE this post, don't forget to share it using the social sharing buttons and leave us a comment below!!
+Click the link below to download, and if you LOVE this post, don't forget to share it using the social sharing buttons and leave us a comment below!!
 We really appreciate it.